aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world.rst

 Scheduler
 +++++++++

-MARTe allows to modify the default :ref:`GAMScheduler <MARTeScheduler>` component, but this is meant only for special applications (e.g. in embedded systems).
+MARTe allows the default :ref:`GAMScheduler <MARTeScheduler>` component to be modified, but this is meant only for special applications (e.g. in embedded systems).
 For most applications, the default scheduler is sufficient.